 The poem kept me guessing, too.
 The contradictory second line: “So I could know the purpose of this hardship” conveys a contradiction in life: we can truly understand hardship only by encountering kindness.
 Clearly, Emma is familiar with strife through the amazing imagery she uses, so alive for her that it is personified as “black-eyed and impassive” and captures not only how hardship appears but how it feels: hard, cold, and indifferent.
 Interestingly, the word “show” appears three times in the next two lines, which expresses Emma Bovary’s two realities: what she shows and how she actually feels.
 She is a character on the page, yet we know her more deeply than some human beings we see every day.
 Don’t we?
 Alas, do we ever truly know anyone?

-Images collide in this poem, its juxtaposition unsettling and beautiful.
-Throughout, the metaphor of garden: fruit, flowers, vegetables, the sun—and from this backdrop of paradise jumps the picture of a knife’s reflection.
+Images collide in this poem, juxtaposition unsettling and beautiful.
+Throughout, the metaphor of garden: fruit, flowers, vegetables, the sun—and from this backdrop of paradise, the startling image of a knife’s reflection.
 Again, wow.
 A mirror that possesses innate danger.
-(Is it dangerous to look at oneself too closely?
+(Doesn't it feel dangerous to look at oneself too closely?
 Perhaps we might be frightened of what we see.)
 While Emma describes taking down her hair—a lovely Venusian image—she mentions a gravedigger.
 Teeth and headstones, a gravedigger and new potatoes… some burials signify birth, others death.
-I grappled to gain my footing while taking in the largesse & truth of life, and I loved it.
+I grappled to gain my footing while taking in the largesse & truth of life; I loved the turbulence.

 Finally, beneath Emma’s Bovary’s skin, alphabets.
 A birth again, but through the written word.
 For she is born and reborn in our minds and hearts through the life of the novel.
 In the story, Emma Bovary dies from her own hand, but continues to live on the page nevertheless.
 The last line: “This world could not get rid of me if it wanted to.”
-Here is her transcendence, affirmed by the writer, who gives Emma the last word in a testament to her all-to-human contradictions, struggles and beauty.
+Here is her transcendence, affirmed by the writer, who gives Emma the last word, a testament to her humanity, which although based in fiction, feels very, very real.